-The Allpix2 framework provides a set of utilities that can be attributed to two types:

-• Two utilities to improve the usability of the framework.
-One of these is a flexible and easy-to-use logging system, introduced below in Section 5.6.1.
-The other is an easy-to-use framework for units that supports converting arbitrary combinations of units to an independent number which can be used transparently through the framework.
-It will be discussed in more detail in Section 5.6.2.

-• A few utilities to extend the functionality provided by the C++ Standard Template Library (STL).
-These are provided to provide functionality the C++14 standard lacks (like filesystem support).
-The utilities are used internally in the framework and are only shortly discussed here.
-The utilities falling in this category are the filesystem functions (see Section 5.6.3) and the string utilies (see Section 5.6.3).
+The Allpix2 framework provides a set of utilities which improve the usability of the framework and extend the functionality provided by the C++ Standard Template Library (STL).
+The former include a flexible and easy-to-use logging system, introduced in Section 5.6.1 and an easy-to-use framework for units that supports converting arbitrary combinations of units to common base units which can be used transparently through the framework and which will be discussed in more detail in Section 5.6.2.
+The latter comprise tools which provide functionality the C++14 standard does not contain.
+These utilities are used internally in the framework and are only shortly discussed in Section 5.6.3 (file system support) and Section 5.6.3 (string utilities).